 The best of organizations face challenges.
-Sometimes these challenges are man made.
+Sometimes these challenges are man-made.
 Sometimes they are acts of nature.
 Either way, a company’s response can make or break their reputation, impacting stock price, customer relationships and employee engagement.

-THE FUNDAMENTALS ARE UNIVERSAL
+THE FUNDAMENTALS OF CRISIS COMMUNICATIONS ARE UNIVERSAL

-It takes a long time to build a reputation and one leak, one act of discrimination, one missed commitment to destroy that good will.
+It takes a long time to build a reputation and one leak, one act of discrimination, one missed commitment to destroy that goodwill.
 A strong reputation buys you the benefit of the doubt when the unthinkable happens.

-When the @#$% hits the fan, the natural instinct is to gather the decision makers, gather the facts, analyze options, write, rewrite, have a bazillion approvals and then release information.
+When the @#$% hits the fan, the natural instinct is to gather the decision-makers, gather the facts, analyze options, write, rewrite, have a bazillion approvals and then release information.
 In the day when every person with a cell phone is a reporter, analysis paralysis will not serve you well.
 People will be speaking for you while you gather approvals.
 Have a rapid response approach with the communicator working directly with senior leadership to develop an initial response that does not have to cover every detail, but it must acknowledge the gravity of the situation and establish the company’s commitment.

-You have to have all of the decision makers together, sharing information, ideas and collaborating on decision making.
-This war room can be virtual, but it must foster ongoing minute by minute collaboration.
+You have to have all of the decision-makers together, sharing information, ideas and collaborating on decision making.
+This war room can be virtual, but it must foster ongoing minute-by-minute collaboration.